 What Are Publishers Looking For?

 - Photos, mixed media, and videos are the most commonly published content formats by publishers in 2016.

 - Looking ahead, while all three are still content formats publishers would like to see more of, infographics and data visualizations will see a higher rise in demand.
 In fact, infographics currently have the highest demand by publishers.

 What Are Publishers Not Looking For?

-- A lack of research before pitching is one of the biggest mistakes media relations professionals can make; in fact, 80 percent of publishers say a pitch irrelevant to their beat is a common reason for declining a pitch.
+- A lack of research before pitching is one of the biggest mistakes digital PR professionals can make; in fact, 80 percent of publishers say a pitch irrelevant to their beat is a common reason for declining a pitch.